ENCODE-DCC/dnase-seq-pipeline/README.md

     "bias_model": "gs://dnase/ref/vierstra_et_al.txt"
 }
 ```
 In most cases references should already exist for a given assembly/read length, though the `references.wdl` workflow can be used to generate most of these for a new assembly/read length.
 Note that it is important for the `genome_name` to correspond to the prefix of your references/indices.
-You can also specify a tar.gz archive for references with multiple files and nuclear chromosomes and bias model files compressed with gzip.:
+You can also specify a txt.gz file for references that are text files, and a tar.gz archive for references with multiple files:
 ```
 "dnase.references": {
     "genome_name": "GRCh38",